 However, although we can see some progress, there is still a lot to do in this area.
 The great NLP framework spaCy, for example, integrates word embeddings and DL models for tasks such as NER and Dependency Parsing in a native way, allowing the users to update the models or use their own models.

 I think this is the way to go.
 In the future, it would be great to have pre-trained models for specific domains (e.g. biology, literature, economy, etc.) that are easy to use in a NLP framework.
 The icing on the cake would be the capability of fine tuning them, in the simplest way possible, for our use case.
 In the meantime, methods for adapting word embeddings are beginning to appear.

 Maybe the major downside of using pre-trained word embeddings is the word distributional gap existing between the training data and the actual data of our problem.
 Let’s say you have a corpus of biology papers, food recipes or research papers in economics.
 It is more than likely that generic word embeddings are going to help you improve your results, since you probably don’t have a corpus big enough to train good embeddings.
 But what if you could adapt generic embeddings to your specific use case?

 These kinds of adaptations are usually called cross-domain or domain adaptation techniques in NLP, and are very close to transfer learning.
-A very interesting work in this vein was proposed by Yang et al. this year.
+A very interesting work in this vein was proposed by Yang et al..
 They have presented a regularized skip-gram model for learning embeddings for a target domain, given the embeddings of a source domain.